michelle/gwc/css.md

 facebook had 706 CSS files, they declared the Facebook blue color 261 times 261 declarations of facebook blue.

+Why is this the case?
+Why do we opt for short term-convenience when deciding how to structure our css?

 ## Hope

 Things can be nicer.
 CSS can be written as not an afterthought.

+We’re a little bit better about CSS at stripe in that we style our Javascript components pretty independently.
+Forms have their own styling, and so do popups, etc. But this still breaks down when it’s not documented properly, and there are a bunch of custom hacks to do things per page.

+If I want a red button, some view in our dashboard probably already ahs a red button, but since I can’t find it, I’m just going to make my own.

 So I want to share with you how we’re currently rebuilding our CSS at Stripe.